Welcome to today's edition of the Rush 24-7 podcast.

 Senator, it's an abomination.

-And it's based on a hoax, the hoax of man-made global warming, and the Boxer amendments have have uh they're just outrageous uh uh and that have added to the complexity of this whole thing.
+And the Boxer amendments have ⁇ they're just outrageous and that have added to the complexity of this whole thing.

-Well, you know, Rush, e even if you agreed that the problem existed, let's just grant that for the sake of discussion.
+Well, you know, Rush, even if you agreed that the problem existed, let's just grant that for the sake of discussion.

 Precisely using energy.

-That's That's the lifeblood of our democracy.
+That's the lifeblood of our democracy.

-It's the you know, oil is the uh is the fuel of the engine of freedom here.
+Oil is the fuel of the engine of freedom here.

-Using energy creates more and creates the need which creates the mother of invention, it all is a cycle that improves everybody's quality of life, and this would shut that down tremendously.
+It all is a cycle that improves everybody's quality of life, and this would shut that down tremendously.

 Absolutely.

-The way to fix it is with technology and innovation, develop the uh the uh techniques to do it, and then sell it to people overseas, because if this is a global problem, it can't be solved by the United States unilaterally anyway.
+The way to fix it is with technology and innovation, develop the techniques to do it, and then sell it to people overseas.

 Of course not.

-Well, we're gonna find out.
+Well, we're going to find out.

-Uh there are some who are squirming.
+There are some who are squirming.

-This is only gonna make them higher.
+This is only going to make them higher.

-Do these amendments uh are are they actually amendments or are they substitutes for the Well what Boxer's gonna do here shortly is offer a big substitute, which we haven't even had a chance to read yet.
+What Boxer is going to do here shortly is offer a big substitute, which we haven't even had a chance to read yet.

-All of this I guarantee you, Rush means that we will not be speedily acting on this bill.
+All of this, I guarantee you, Rush, means that we will not be speedily acting on this bill.

-This is the kind of bill, if it were to ever pass at all, to give you an example, the Clean Air Uh Act amendments back in nineteen ninety, we're on the Senate floor for five weeks.
+To give you an example, the Clean Air Act amendments back in 1990 were on the Senate floor for five weeks.

 We had 180 amendments.

-We need to open up Anwar, we need to allow deep sea expiration, we need to construct new refineries, we need to get rid of the moratorium on oil shale uh development.
+We need to get rid of the moratorium on oil shale development.

-Uh we have basically shut down or tried to shut down the number three oil producer in the world, which is us.
+We have basically shut down or tried to shut down the number three oil producer in the world, which is us.

 Why don't we increase our production right here at home?

-We we we know why it's not happening.
+We know why it's not happening.

-And it's all about destroying the American capitalist system and remaking uh this country in a new image, I think that's what the Obama campaign is all about.
+And it's all about destroying the American capitalist system and remaking this country in a new image.

-And Senator, this may be the first time this bill has actually come to the floor for discussion and debate, but even if it loses, you know they're gonna bring it back, aren't they?
+And, Senator, this may be the first time this bill has actually come to the floor for discussion and debate.

-They will bring it back, and this is gonna be uh uh a big uh war over whether or not you want to hand over to the government the total control of the American economy.
+And this is going to be a big war over whether or not you want to hand over to the government the total control of the American economy.

 I mean, this will turn us into Western Europe, turn us into France and Germany quicker than anything you could conceive of, Rush.